Kalki Koechlin: Early work (2009–2010)

-After moving to Mumbai, Koechlin auditioned for Anurag Kashyap's Dev.D (2009), a modern-day adaptation of Sarat Chandra Chattopadhyay's 1917 Bengali novel Devdas.
-In the film, Koechlin plays the role of Leni, a young woman who turns to prostitution after a leaked sex tape scandal.
+After moving to Mumbai, Koechlin auditioned for Anurag Kashyap's black comedy-drama Dev.D (2009), a modern-day adaptation of Sarat Chandra Chattopadhyay's 1917 Bengali novel Devdas.
+Starring alongside Abhay Deol and Mahie Gill, Koechlin plays the role of Leni / Chanda, a young woman who turns to prostitution after a leaked sex tape scandal.
 The character was based on Chandramukhi, a pivotal character in the novel, a prostitute who fell in love with the titular character.
-Kashyap initially rejected Koechlin as she was not Indian, and did not match his visualisation of the character.
-But he changed his mind and offered her the role after seeing her audition tape.
-The film met with generally positive reviews and was a box office success.
-Koechlin garnered praise and a Filmfare Award for Best Supporting Actress for her performance, which was described as "imbued [...] with a touching fragility" and "astonishingly [appropriate]".
-Others were more impressed by her character's complexity, but thought of Koechlin's performance in the film's first half as amateurish.
+Kashyap initially rejected Koechlin as she was not Indian, and did not match his visualisation of the character, but he changed his mind and offered her the role after seeing her audition tape.
+The film opened to positive reviews from critics upon release, with particular praise for Koechlin's performance, which was described as "imbued [...] with a touching fragility" and "astonishingly [appropriate]".
+Critics were more impressed by her character's complexity, but thought of Koechlin's performance in the film's first half as "amateurish".
+Moreover, it emerged as a commercial success at the box-office, earning ₹208 million worldwide.
+Koechlin's performance in the film earned her the Filmfare Award for Best Supporting Actress.